unbeGames/unbegames.github.io/_posts/en/2024/2024-05-17-dev-update-solving-thermodynamics.md

 ![](https://clan.akamai.steamstatic.com/images//34094219/7544529b31979180cc1abd34df763201a9a13236.png)

 While the process is greatly automated now, it still requires a bunch of manual tweaking for each rocket part.
 I think this is as far as I can push automation forward.
-And I beleive I have a good foundation now on which thermodynamics effects will be built upon.
+And I believe I have a good foundation now on which thermodynamics effects will be built upon.
 But there are still a lot of work with the shader.
 I need to account parts occlusion, rocket bounds, add flutter and pulse, also make it more dynamic and varied.

 ![](https://clan.akamai.steamstatic.com/images//34094219/c3ae68eda2e44f46a3e6f2bcf7ebd84e61a1a50a.png)
 _Here is a quick proof of concept, that it will work for assembled rocket_